 3. Nature's Miracle Advanced Platinum Cat Pet Block Repellent Spray

 This spray uses essential oils to create a scent barrier on surfaces where you want to keep cats away.
-It's commonly used for marking boundaries around vehicles or specific outdoor spots.
-The formula is designed for repeated use and is generally safe for most surfaces when used as directed.
+The liquid formula is easy to apply and is commonly used for marking boundaries in both indoor and outdoor spaces.
+It's designed for repeated use and is generally safe for most surfaces when used as directed.

 What We Like: